UnderLogic/toml-serialization/Documentation~/src/attributes/toml-pascal-case-attribute.md

 isRepeatable = true
 ```

-Notice that the key of the `_questId` field is serialized using `PascalCase` while the other keys are serialized using the default `camelCase`.
+Notice that the key of the `_questId` field is serialized using `PascalCase` while the other keys are serialized using the default casing.